-Inflation 2.75%
+Inflation 2.50%

 Salary Increases Varies by age and service.
-4.9% average over career including inflation commence receiving benefit payments based on age.
+4.7% average over career including inflation inflation commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Investment Rate of Return 8.00%, net of investment expenses, including inflation
+Investment Rate of Return 7.50%, net of administrative and investment expenses, including the PUB-2010 General Retirees Table for females, both projected with